 But after that?
 You’ll need to break out the wallet.
 Nearly everything else costs extra.

 Which features cost extra at Anakeesta?

-At the time of this writing, the Dueling Zipline experience runs around $84 and the Mountain Coaster is around $13.
+At the time of this writing, the Dueling Zipline adventure runs around $88 and the Mountain Coaster is around $13.

-When you buy a zipline ticket online, it does include the price of general admission, which makes the deal a little sweeter.
+When guests buy a zipline ticket online, it does include the price of general admission, which makes the deal a little sweeter.
 Especially compared to other prices for ziplining in the Smokies.

-But the tickets for the Rail Runner are only available for purchase at the park.
+But the tickets for the 25 mph Rail Runner Coaster are only available for purchase at the park.

 The prices can start to add up since most kids do not expect to only ride a single ride and call it a day.
 However, you can always ride again for half off.

 Anakeesta also offers great dining options from the sit-down options at Cliff Top, Smokehouse, Tap House or the Bar at the Top of the World, to quicker options at the Kephart Café, Pearl’s Pie in the Sky or the Snack Shack.